EdDataScienceEES/tutorial-Abigail-Louise/index.md

 <mark> Please note: If your data does not have a normal distribution the data can be log-transformed or you could use a non-parametric test, such as Mann-Whitney U test or Kruskal-Wallis test. </mark>

+For any plots you want to put in a report include an __informative figure caption__.
+It is more professional to use captions placed under figures instead of titles.

+The caption should have:
+- A figure number (`Fig. 1`)
+- A brief description of the content, such as variables or comparisons being made
+- The methods necessary to understand the figure
+- A summary of the mojor finding
+- The statistical information, such as the sample size, statistical test used and what your error bars mean

 ```r
 # Visualising data with histograms to check for normal distribution for each habitat type
 # Urban